ouspg/CompSec/Lab3_ChipWhisperer/README.md

 **TIPS & TRICKS**
 * If you are interested logic behind breaking AES encryption, look at tutorial http://wiki.newae.com/Tutorial_B6_Breaking_AES_(Manual_CPA_Attack) which explains how to perform this task manually.

-# Level 3
+# Task 2

-Level 3 tasks are harder than previous ones.
 Basic understanding of Python is recommended when doing these tasks.

 ## **Password bypass with power analysis**
 In this task you will extract password from secure device by analyzing the power traces of device when it processes your login attempts.
 You will also learn how to use python scripts to control ChipWhisperer software.